Samreen-Zia/Cybersecurity-Internship/README.md

 ## Tasks Included:
 *   **Task 1: Basic Network Sniffer**
-    *   Built using Python 3.11 and the Scapy library.[cite: 2]
+    *   Built using Python 3.11 and the Scapy library.
-    *   Captures and analyzes live network traffic to identify source and destination IPs.[cite: 2]
+    *   Captures and analyzes live network traffic to identify source and destination IPs.
 *   **Task 2: Keylogger Simulation**
-    *   Developed using the `pynput` library for security research purposes.[cite: 2]
+    *   Developed using the `pynput` library for security research purposes.
-    *   Simulates how keystrokes are logged and stored in a local file.[cite: 2]
+    *   Simulates how keystrokes are logged and stored in a local file.

 ## Purpose
-To demonstrate fundamental network monitoring techniques and highlight the risks associated with input-based security threats.[cite: 2]
+To demonstrate fundamental network monitoring techniques and highlight the risks associated with input-based security threats.